Commonly Asked Acupuncture Questions

 What can acupuncture treat?

-There is a wide variety of health issues that acupuncture can help with.The most common complaints are listed below.
+There is a wide variety of health issues that acupuncture can help.The most common complaints are listed below.
 If you are unsure as to whether or not a certain condition is treatable, your best option is to call your local acupuncturist and ask.

 - Body pain (neck, back, and joint pain, muscle soreness, etc.)